vecna/trackmap/README.md

     tar jxf phantomjs-1.9.2-linux-x86_64.tar.bz2
     ln -s phantomjs-1.9.2-linux-x86_64/bin/phantomjs phantom-1.9.2

-And then finally run:
+## Run the test script

+Change directory to the directory where you installed the test script and run:

     ./perform_analysis.py NAME_OF_YOUR_COUNTRY

-If you've not installed phantom 1.9.2 on the path specified above, but you're using your distribution phantomjs, and add the option **lp** (local phantom):
+If you have not installed phantom 1.9.2 on the path specified above, but are using your distribution's phantomjs, add the option **lp** (local phantom):

     ./perform_analysis.py NAME_OF_YOUR_COUNTRY lp

+To see a list of countries, look in the *verified_media* folder.

-If your country is not on the list, too bad, mean that nobody has reviewed the media list (it a boring but needed step).
-You can take a look between the unclean lists
+If your country is not on the list, it means that nobody has reviewed the media list (a boring but necessary step) for you country.
+You can take a look at the unclean lists in the *unverified_media_list* folder and if your country is listed there you can review the provided list before using it with the test tool.

 ## Long term project support (do not use it yet - under review)